sixth-sensei/Notes/Python notes.md

 _A string variable can also be reassigned to an intentional variable_.

-""" """ is used to print multiple lines of strings, saame function as using \n to print on a new line.
+""" """ is used to print multiple lines of strings, same function as using \n to print on a new line.

 ### Methods